AdnanJoraid/ChatApp/README.md

 # ChatApp
-#### An iOS chat application that uses Firebase database to store/retrieve chat messages
+#### An iOS chat application using SwiftUI that uses Firebase database to store/retrieve chat messages

 ## Setting up Firebase
    The application won't work since I removed the firebase plist file.
 If anyone wants to run the app follow this link: